-Huffing, sniffing, dusting and bagging are all known as inhalation.
+Huffing addiction, sniffing, dusting and bagging are all known as inhalation.
 A rag soaked in chemicals and held to the face or stuffed in the mouth is called huffing.
-Butane, cooking spray, paint, glue, typewriter correction fluid, felt tip markers are just a few products that can be inhaled and can be found in the home, garage, office, school and local convenience stores.
+Butane, cooking spray, paint, glue, typewriter correction fluid, felt-tip markers are just a few products that can be inhaled and can be found in the home, garage, office, school and local convenience stores.

 Huffing addiction can have as much if not more of a detrimental effect on the brain than crystal methamphetamines.
 Side affects from huffing are some of the worst affects because the chemicals are all synthetic.